HTTP-RPC/Kilo/README.md

 System.out.println(set.contains("a")); // true
 ```

-`Collections` also provides the `indexWhere()` and `lastIndexWhere()` methods, which can be used to find the index of either the first or last list element that matches a given predicate:
+`Collections` additionally provides the `indexWhere()` and `lastIndexWhere()` methods, which can be used to find the index of either the first or last list element that matches a given predicate:

 ```java
 public static <E> int indexWhere(List<E> list, Predicate<? super E> predicate) { ... }